-Kushner to call for unity at Jerusalem embassy dedication
+Kushner calls for unity at Jerusalem embassy dedication

-Washington (CNN)White House senior adviser Jared Kushner will call for unity Monday at the opening of the United States' new embassy in Jerusalem, according to excerpts of his speech released by the White House.
+Washington (CNN)White House senior adviser Jared Kushner called for unity Monday at the opening of the United States' new embassy in Jerusalem, according to excerpts of his speech released by the White House.

 "We believe, it is possible for both sides to gain more than they give -- so that all people can live in peace -- safe from danger, free from fear, and able to pursue their dreams.

-"Jerusalem must remain a city that brings people of all faiths together," Kushner is expected to say.
+"Jerusalem must remain a city that brings people of all faiths together," Kushner said.

-Kushner is also expected to praise President Donald Trump's efforts to move the US embassy to Jerusalem.
+Kushner also praised to praise President Donald Trump's efforts to move the US embassy to Jerusalem.

 "While presidents before him have backed down from their pledge to move the American Embassy once they were in office, this President delivered.
-Because when President Trump makes a promise, he keeps it," Kushner's planned remarks state.
+Because when President Trump makes a promise, he keeps it," Kushner stated.

 Kushner, who is also the President's son-in-law, has been leading efforts to broker an Israeli-Palestinian peace proposal, though any accord would be colored by the administration's recognition of Jerusalem as Israel's capital and decision to move the US embassy there from Tel Aviv.